newsbot3/IAM-Policy-From-CFN/README.md

 For each item in there, it should add the create and update actions that are required.

 It might be that this gets complicated with certain types of resources

+alternative idea

+given a load of CloudTrail logs, build an IAM policy that permits all actions in there done by cloudformation?